 One Honors Seminar from among HON 4200 through 4280 (3 credits)

 Write a capstone undergrad thesis (0 credits).
-This may be done as the Writing Intensive (WI) component for either Music History II or Analytic Techniques.
+This may be done as the Writing Intensive (WI) component for Music History III (MUH 3330) or in conjunction with Analytical Techniques (MUT 5997).
 Performance majors have the option of a paper based on the selections for their senior recital.
 This paper focuses on the music selected for the Senior Recital.
 This paper would include the historical and social contexts for each selection, information about the composer, and detailed program notes for the recital.
 It would be reviewed both by the student’s advisor and private instructor.